Margaret E. Fisher's M.D. Family

 For Arthur Ochs (Punch) Sulzberger, the fourth member of the family of Adolph S. Ochs to run The New York Times, the choice of a new executive editor may be one of the toughest decisions in his 22 years as publisher.
 Sulzbergerâ€™s choice is the ultimate exercise of his authority over the editorial contents of the paper his family controls.

 And for those outside the paper, the process of change sheds some light on the inner workings of a major journalistic power in this country.
-Though outsiders often find it difficult to believe, publishers of great papers find they cannot meddle capriciously in the daily decision making of good editors, who traditionally resent corporate intrusion.
-Thus, the rare opportunity to name a new editor is moment of great significance for the publisher.
+Though outsiders often find it difficult to believe, publishers of great papers find they cannot meddle capriciously in the daily decision making of good editors, who traditionally resent the corporate intrusion.
+Thus, the rare opportunity to name a new editor is a moment of great significance for the publisher.

 â€œIâ€™m positive the talentâ€™s around,â€ said Sulzberger in an interview recently in his corporate office. â€œBut whoâ€™s ever been ready, really?
 I was never ready to take this job, and yet you do it.â€